augustsletto/gpt/README.md

 # gpt
-### transformer trained on 1.1m characters from Shakespeare texts
+### gpt from scratch trained on 1.1m characters from Shakespeare texts

-inspired by Andrej Karpathy